SAP/ui5-tooling/docs/pages/Builder.md

 ### Standard Tasks

-All available standard tasks are documented [in the API reference](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.tasks.html) and listed below in the order of their execution:
+All available standard tasks are documented [in the API reference](https://sap.github.io/ui5-tooling/api/module-@ui5_builder.tasks.html) and are listed below in the order of their execution:

 | Task | Type `application` | Type `library` | Type `theme-library` |
 | ---- | :----: | :----: | :----: |